← Back to All Blog Posts

 Whether you’re a business with a proprietary fleet, a 3PL or you contract your shipping, you can’t control most of those factors.
 One that you can control is optimization, and that’s a key to thriving in this hyper-scaled, hyper-competitive environment.

-There are several reasons why last mile logistics cost so much.
+There are several reasons why costs for last mile logistics operations have gotten so high.

 • Customer expectations: Around half of consumers surveyed said they expect to get retail deliveries within two days.
 In a survey conducted by Digital Commerce 360, 98% of respondents said that delivery is one of the most important factors in their loyalty to a brand — and 44% said brands are not creating positive delivery experiences.
 Customers want it fast, they want it good, but they also want it cheap: Another study found that 61% of customers would change vendors to get lower shipping costs.
 These expectations put delivery organizations in a vice that can drive down profits if not managed.